shreyasskasetty/QuickMind/README.md

 - **Chat Processing**: The backend processes chat messages, invoking the appropriate models and tools based on user intents.
 - **Integration with Langchain**: The backend utilizes Langchain for document loading, text splitting, and embedding, enabling efficient retrieval of information from uploaded documents.

+**Note**: For the local model to work, ensure that Ollama is running in the background with the Llama 3.2 model pulled.
 ### API Endpoints
 The following API endpoint is used in the application: